thesephist/ink/README.md

 - Simple, minimal syntax
 - High readability and expressiveness
-- Small interpreter and runtime API
+- Small efficient interpreter and runtime API
 - Performance (within reason)

 ## Setup and introduction

+(This section is to be written as the project matures.)

 ## Syntax

-Ink's syntax is inspired by JavaScript, but much more minimal.
+Ink's syntax is inspired by JavaScript and Go, but much more minimal.

 Comments are delimited on both sides with the backtick `\`` character.

 ```
-Program: ExpressionList
+Program: Expression*

-Block: '{' ExpressionList '}' | Expression

-ExpressionList: (Expression ',')*

 Expression: (
     Atom